 For more tips about using direct and indirect heat, check out our earlier post, "Grilling 101: What is Direct and Indirect Heat?"

-Grilled pork ribs are a summer favorite and are pretty straightforward.
+Grilled pork ribs are a summer favorite and are straightforward.
 Use direct medium heat to grill them, flipping them every five minutes and basting them throughout.
-For basting, use your favorite barbecue sauce thinned with water, which will keep it from burning too quickly.
+For basting, use your favorite barbecue sauce thinned with water to keep it from burning too quickly.

 The Basics Of Grilling Lamb

 Successful grilling starts with understanding your meat selection, and while lamb may not be on many lists for barbecuing, it benefits more than any other from a grill and fire.
 Lamb is high in protein and low in fat, making it a healthier alternative to pork or beef.
 The best cuts of lamb are the loin, leg, rump, and ribs because they can be grilled up just as you would their beef or pork counterparts.

 Tasty lamb begins with proper tenderizing and marinating before grilling.
 The tougher meat density and texture require a little more preparation but yields a lovely, bold flavor unmatched in other meats.

 When grilling, make sure the meat's surface has a good oil coating since lamb sticks more than other meats.
 When smoking or barbecuing, give it a good marinade to break down the tendons and texture, and keep it moist throughout cooking.
 With thicker cuts of lamb, make incisions into the meat and add whole garlic cloves to create delicious flavor.
 Season with herbs like parsley, thyme, rosemary, basil, or bay leaves for an incredible taste your neighbors will envy.